imnltsa/ios15tether/README.md

 ## Obtaining Activation Records
 ***[Back to Table of Contents](#table-of-contents)***

 You will need to back up your ***activation records*** in order to activate & use the device (if you're thinking about bypassing, you won't be able to jailbreak the device if you patch AMFI).
-Before restoring your device, update it to latest, activate the device (get to the home screen), jailbreak it (you can use [`palera1n`](https://ios.cfw.guide/installing-palera1n/)) and install `Filza File Manager 64-bit` from Sileo / Zebra.
+Before restoring your device, update it to latest, activate the device (get to the home screen), jailbreak it (you can use [`palera1n`](https://ios.cfw.guide/installing-palera1n/)) and install `Filza File Manager` from Sileo / Zebra.

 1. Open Filza.
 2. Press "Mount points" from the favorites menu (may need to press the star icon).
 3. Open `/var/mobile/Documents` and make a folder named `Activation` (you can favorite this directory for ease of access).
 Ensure you are doing this on the ***root filesystem***.
 5. Press the search button, select `Root`, and search for `activation_records`.
-There may be two folders; press the arrow on the one that has `drwxrwxrwx` (make sure the `internal` directory exists next to the `activation_records` directory)
+There may be two folders; press the arrow on the one that has `drwxrwxrwx` (if there is no `drwxrwxrwx`, try the second one; make sure the `internal` directory exists next to the `activation_records` directory)
 6. From `activation_records`, copy `activation_record.plist` to `/var/mobile/Documents/Activation`.
 7. From `internal` (next to `activation_records`), copy `data_ark.plist` to `/var/mobile/Documents/Activation`.
-8. Press the search button, select `Root` and search for `FairPlay`.
+8. Press the search button, select `Root` and search for `FairPlay` (try the second folder; you should have the structure `FairPlay/iTunes_Control/iTunes/IC-info.sisv`).
 Press the arrow on the folder, then copy the `FairPlay` directory ***itself*** and copy it to `/var/mobile/Documents/Activation`.
 9. From `/var/wireless/Library/Preferences`, copy `com.apple.commcenter.device_specific_nobackup.plist` to `/var/mobile/Documents/Activation`.
 10. Open `/var/mobile/Documents` and select "Create ZIP" on the `Activation` folder.
 Hold down the `.zip`, press "Open in", and select "Save to Files".
 11. Upload the `.zip` to your computer by either going to [tmpfiles.org](https://tmpfiles.org/) and opening the download link on your computer or using FTP / SSH / SFTP.
 Save the `.zip` to your working directory and extract it.
 Make sure the `Activation` folder is inside of your working directory (if the files spill into your working directory, run `mkdir Activation && cp activation_record.plist com.apple.commcenter.device_specific_nobackup.plist data_ark.plist FairPlay Activation`).

 Once the `Activation` folder is on your computer, `chmod` it with `sudo chmod -R 755 Activation` (assuming you're in the directory that has the `Activation` folder).

-If you encounter a permission issue, please try changing the Owner and Group of the file / directory and use `NewTerm 3 Beta` from [Chariz](https://chariz.com/) to `sudo cp` the file / directory into the `Activation` directory.
-If you know what you're doing, and it still doesn't copy, please let me know via Discord ([@dleovl](https://discord.com/users/772340930694611014)) and I'll go through troubleshooting & give more instructions if they still fail to copy.

 ## Firmware Keys
 ***[Back to Table of Contents](#table-of-contents)***